oacs/notes/raw/1683217790-how-to-take-smart-notes.md

 Raw | Literature -> Permanent -> Draft -> Paper

-We gather ideas/notes -> We polish the info -> We glued together -> We make a paper
+Read/Investigate -> We gather ideas/notes -> We polish the info -> We glued together -> We make a paper

+We don't need to know what its going to be the end goal on writing, we can't know for sure unless we already have a big picture

+### Let the work carry you forward
+We should avoid forcing us to put energy on what we are writing and instead the writing should be our fuel, we should let the excitement of our curiosity shine

 ### Tools need it